The way we search online is continuously changing.

-In the same fashion, Voice searches are in the hunt for instant results, and if your website is slow to load, your content won’t be utilized to answers voice-based queries.
+In the same fashion, Voice searches are on the hunt for instant results, and if your website is slow to load, your content won’t be used by search engines to answer voice-based queries.

 To check your website speed, use the Google Speed Insights tool to help you understand your current speed score.

 For more information on page speed, check out our 3 simple tactics to improve page loading speed.

 Claim Your Google My Business Profile

 If you haven’t claimed your free Google my business account, now is the time.

 Your potential customers are most likely asking questions linked to your business.
 A Google my business account will help you optimize for those questions.

 Google typically pulls answers to those questions from your Google my business account.

 It’s Imperative to make sure that your business information is complete and as accurate as possible to show up for voice search.

 Lastly, focus on enhancing your local SEO strategy and targeting how people phrase their questions to find your business.